algorand/code-samples/react-app-acct-txn-msig-assetoptin/README.md

 npm i
 ```

-Make changes to the `token` `server` and `port` values in `src/services/algorandsdk.js` if you're [talking to Algorand](https://developer.algorand.org/docs/build-apps/setup/#how-do-i-obtain-an-algod-address-and-token) using something other than sanbdox.
+Make changes to the `token` `server` and `port` values in `src/services/algorandsdk.js` if you're [talking to Algorand](https://developer.algorand.org/docs/build-apps/setup/#how-do-i-obtain-an-algod-address-and-token) using something other than sandbox.

 ```
 npm run start